Eastington Methodist Church

-After the end of the initial worship younger members of the congregation go out for activities which run in parallel with the 11am Sunday service.
+After the end of the initial worship during non-Café Church services arrangements can be made to enable younger members of the congregation go out for activities which run in parallel.

 Hymns and Praise Books

-We have a music group and a congregation with a relatively young average age compared with most churches in the Circuit.
-As it ceased to be our main source of music many years ago, there is a risk that all but the best known hymns from Hymns & Psalms may be little known.
+We have a music group and a congregation often with some relatively young people attending compared with many churches in the Circuit.
+As hymn books ceased to be our main source of music many years ago, there is a risk that all but the best known hymns from Hymns & Psalms and/or Singing the Faith may be little known.

-flexible and can mimic most instruments as well as sounding like a
+and can mimic most instruments as well as sounding like a piano or

-piano oor church organ.
-It can also play midi files either from disk or
+church organ.
+It can also play midi files either from disk or by

 LCD projection is always used for displaying the words under the CCL